touir1/ProblemSolving/README.md

 Many of the problems solved are just done as a daily practice.
 But for UVa problems, they are listed in a book called **Competitive Programming 3** by **Steven & Felix Halim** and i'm solving them while reading the book.

-I'm also writing a documentation for the different algorithms and datastructures used: [Documentation link](Documentation/Documentation.md).
+I'm also writing a documentation for the different algorithms and datastructures used: [Documentation link]([Algorithms-Data-Structures-Cheat-sheet/README.md at main · touir1/Algorithms-Data-Structures-Cheat-sheet · GitHub](https://github.com/touir1/Algorithms-Data-Structures-Cheat-sheet/blob/main/README.md)).

 ### Solved problems from [Google Kick Start](https://codingcompetitions.withgoogle.com/kickstart) :